dkz2r/latex-novice-academic-publishing/episodes/15a-templates.md

 ## Introduction

 In many scientific fields, LaTeX is the default system for writing and submitting papers to journals.
 Journals commonly develop their own template to ensure a consistent style across all submitted articles.
 Templates can look a little overwhelming at first, since the folder usually contains several files.
-Typically the folder contains a PDF, which serves as an author guide.
+Typically the folder contains a PDF, which serves as an authors guide.
 A quick read of this PDF goes a long way toward understanding how the template expects your document to be structured.

 In this chapter, we will use the Biometrika template as a running example.
-We will see what is inside a typical template, how it changes commands you already know, and how to migrate a document you've written into that template.
+We will see what is inside a typical template, how it changes commands you already know, and how to migrate a document you have written into that template.

 ## Workflow

 In general, it is advisable to start by exploring the downloaded template folder and reading the journal's author guide.
 Many journals include a PDF inside the folder that is typeset using the template itself.
-This guide explains the technical requirements, formatting rules, and which packages are allowed or discouraged.
+This guide explains the technical requirements, formatting rules, and which packages are allowed or not allowed.

 Never edit the template's core files (`*.cls`, `*.sty`, `*.bst`).